Roasted Fall Vegetables in Cheddar Crust

 - Bake the tart until the edges of the crust are golden brown, about 25 minutes.
 Let cool for 10 minutes before removing the pan sides and cutting into squares.

 Tips & Notes

-Ingredient Notes: Black olive tapenade is a thick paste made from olives, garlic and other flavorful ingredients.
-Look for it near jarred olives at the store.
-Or to make your own for this recipe, puree 1/2 cup pitted Kalamata olives, 1 clove peeled garlic and 1 teaspoon balsamic vinegar in a food processor until it forms a thick paste.
+- Black olive tapenade is a thick paste made from olives, garlic and other flavorful ingredients.
+Look for it near jarred olives.
+Or to make your own for this recipe, puree ½ cup pitted Kalamata olives, 1 clove peeled garlic and 1 teaspoon balsamic vinegar in a food processor until it forms a thick paste.

-White whole-wheat flour, made from a special variety of white wheat, is light in color and flavor but has the same nutritional properties as regular whole-wheat flour.
-Look for it in the baking or bulk section of the co-op.
+- White whole-wheat flour, made from a special variety of white wheat, is light in color and flavor but has the same nutritional properties as regular whole-wheat flour.
 Store in the freezer.